Around 100 schools in northern Scotland closed as snow brings more disruption

 More than 90 schools are shut in Aberdeenshire, while two are shut in Moray.

-In the Highlands, seven are closed, while many have delayed opening times due to the weather.
+In the Highlands, seven are closed, while many delayed their opening times due to the weather.

 The conditions have also caused disruption on roads in the region.